Mubbystar/alx-pre_course/0x01-git/README.md

-The readme of the git
+The readme of the git which I added